matthewwachter/td-sourcerer/README.md

 ##How to Use

 Sources are created, arranged, and triggered by using the buttons above the list of sources.
-The selected source's parameters are editable in the top right area on the interface (labeled "Selected") and the "Live" (or currently playing) source is editable in the bottom right section.
+The selected source's parameters are editable in the top right section of the interface (labeled "Selected") and the "Live" (or currently playing) source is editable in the bottom right section.
 Once changes have been made to a "Live" source, the user can click the "Save To Selected Source" button to write the parameter values back to the selected source if desired.

 ###Buttons